- Search The Registry

 On this date in 1967, Thurgood Marshall was sworn in and became the first Black judge on the U.S. Supreme Court.

-It was a signal moment in U. S. history when Blacks everywhere realized that one of their own was seated on the highest court in the land.
-Thurgood Marshall, who had been in the forefront of legal battles on behalf of American Civil Rights and the destruction of Jim Crow segregation, was now going to have a direct role in influencing and interpreting the country’s laws.
+It was a signal moment in U. S. history when blacks everywhere realized that one of their own was seated on the highest court in the land.
+Thurgood Marshall, who had been at the forefront of legal battles on behalf of American Civil Rights and the destruction of Jim Crow segregation, was now going to have a direct role in influencing and interpreting the country’s laws.